freqtrade/freqtrade/docs/sql_cheatsheet.md

 # SQL Helper
-This page constains some help if you want to edit your sqlite db.
+This page contains some help if you want to edit your sqlite db.

 ## Install sqlite3
 **Ubuntu/Debian installation**